310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_1.md

 It's quite late in the night by now, so take care on your way home, alright?

-I'll be heading back to the agency office to take my belongings.
+I'll head back to the agency office to take my belongings.
 {% endbubble %}

 <div class="minitalk" character="Anzu">